OSP123/kill_the_princess_express/README.md

-# README For This Project Management Tool App
+# README For Kill Da Princess Application

-This repository demonstrates the usage of sequelize within an express application.
-The implemented logic is a simple task tracking tool.
+This repository demonstrates the usage of various technolgies for building a game application in the MVC architectural style.
+The technologies will be based on the Node.js engine and will utilize the Express.js framework.

+Other technologies include:

+- Bootstrap for templating
+- Handlebars for view engine (used with Bootstrap)
+- Sequelize as ORM
+- MySQL as the database

 1. create a database called projects_db

 `mysql -u root`

-`create database projects_db;`
+`create database monster_db;`

 2. install modules in package.json